 Robert J. Richmond

-My research interests are in international finance, asset pricing, and macroeconomics.
+My research interests are in international finance and asset pricing.

 More information is available in my CV.